How to get more Instagram followers – from 0 to 10k!

 It’s that easy!
 We can’t wait to see your pics – head to Instagram now to get started!

 The benefits here are clear to see.
 A Facebook follower, or a visitor to your website starts following you on Instagram and they tag you.
 Mission complete, you’ve gained more followers!
 It doesn’t stop there though.
 They tag their friends in their post, their friends also see your post and are likely to enter your competition.
 Your brand gets more exposure, you get more followers, and it’s at minimal cost.
 Not only that, after the competition has finished, when someone searches for #dreampicnic, they see all the entries tagging you!
 That person may not be interested in your products right now, but it’s still helping to increase brand awareness.

 You can also use influencers to help you with this.
 They might receive the prize as their compensation, but also receive promote one to give away.
-There are giveaway blogs that you can use to help promote your Instagram account with.
-It depends on your products, and your prize as to whether giveaway blogs are right for you.
+You can create a massive giveaway to help promote your Instagram account.
+It depends on your products, and your prize as to whether giveaway posts are right for you.
 We also talk about how you could host giveaways with other brands further down.